percona/pmm/docs/api/inventory/overview.md

 > ℹ️ Note
 >
-> Updating a node won't be implemented.
-You can only remove a node and then add it back with new attributes.
+> Node updates are not supported.
+To modify a node's attributes, remove the existing node and add a new one with the new attributes.